bioidiap/bob.buildout/README.rst

   This recipe generates only the Sphinx documentation generator applications.
   Extra options considered: none.

-gdb-python
+egg.scripts
-  This recipe generates a gdb launcher using the python interpreter so you can start your scripts directly typing ``gdb-python myscript.py``.
+  This recipe generates only the scripts (and dependent scripts) for the package.
+Extra options considered: ``dependent-scripts``.